Schpser/holbertonschool-higher_level_programming/README.md

 ## 📘 Learning Objectives

-After completing this project, you will confidently explain these concepts without Google's help:

 - **Using Python's interpreter effectively:** Master the command-line interface for quick testing and execution.
 - **Printing text and variables:** Become proficient with the `print()` function.
 - **String manipulation:** Learn essential techniques for working with strings, including concatenation and formatting.